lich426/FanCtrl/README.md

 ## Option
 ![option](https://user-images.githubusercontent.com/26077884/198688108-9c65c8b0-bafe-4560-9305-2360e1dc28c0.png)<br>
-- Gigabyte: [AppCenter][2] (Gigabyte Utility) is installed to communicate with AppCenter for temperature, fan speed, and fan control.<br>
 - LibreHardwareMonitor : You can choose whether to use the library or not, and you can choose which devices are required for control.<br>
-- OpenHardwareMonitor : You can choose whether to use the library or not, and you can choose which devices are required for control.<br>
 - NvAPIWrapper : Allows you to add the NVIDIA graphics card control library.<br>
 - DIMM sensor : Support DIMM temperature sensor <br>
 - NZXT Kraken : NZXT Kraken support<br>